 He went straight into a routine about Ebola (which he called, perhaps on purpose, "Eboli").
 "We've got AIDS from West Africa; we've got malaria from West Africa; we've got pneumonia from West Africa and now we've got Eboli.
 Apparently the Africans got it because they were eating bats.
 No wonder them niggers have got big lips!"

 The one gasp in the audience was offset by lots of laughter.
-"I know what I'm saying's controversial, but if the time comes when we can't poke fun at each other, then it's a fucking sad time," he added, in what must be the worst defense of free speech ever half-assed into existence.
+"I know what I'm saying's controversial, but if the time comes when we can't poke fun at each other, then it's a fucking sad time," he added, in what must be the worst defence of free speech ever half-arsed into existence.

 Thirdly, I thought it would be funny to watch an old racist man make old racist jokes in my presence.
 And that's probably the honest reason: a mix of curious voyeurism and ironic masochism.

 But Chubby operates on a level of irony, too.
 His worst jokes rely on playing two imaginary worlds off against each other: the MailOnline world of swan-murdering Muslims and the equally fantastical world of a culturally united, rule-abiding, pre-immigration England.
 But he knows the tabloids are full of fiction.
 By exploiting their universe of exaggerated narratives, he taunts his audience with a romantic projection of what England was.